mozilla/connect-cachify/README.md

 These requests are served up with expires headers that are very long lived, so a user's browser will only request them once.

+## Debugging ##
+To debug cachify's behavior in production, pass in the following parameter in your options block:

+    setup({ debug: true, ...});

+Now even in development mode, cache busting URLs will be generated, so you can troubleshoot any problems cachify magick is causing you.

 ## Wordpress Cachify ##
 Does this all sound like gobbledeegook?
 Maybe your looking for [Wordpress cachify plugin](http://wordpress.org/extend/plugins/cachify/) instead of ``connect-cachify``.